Australian Institute of Health and Welfare (2022) Mental health services, AIHW, Australian Government, accessed 26 September 2022.

 Public sector community mental health care service contacts

-Aboriginal and Torres Strait Islander patients received community mental health care services at around 3 times the rate of non-Indigenous patients.
+Aboriginal and Torres Strait Islander patients received community mental health care services at more than 3 times the rate of non-Indigenous patients.

 Emergency department (ED) services (public hospitals)